The HyperTexts

 Where ignorant armies clash by night.

-"Dover Beach" may be the first modern English poem.
-When Arnold speaks of the "Sea of Faith" retreating, he seems to be setting the stage for Modernism, which to some degree was the reaction of men who began to increasingly suspect that the "wisdom" contained in the Bible was far from the revelation of an all-knowing God.
+"Dover Beach" may be the first fully modern English poem.
+When Arnold spoke of the "Sea of Faith" retreating, he seemed to be setting the stage for Modernism, which to some degree was the reaction of men who began to increasingly suspect that the "wisdom" contained in the Bible was far from the revelation of an all-knowing God.

 "All right, then, I'll go to hell!" from Huckleberry Finn